 Whether we want it or not, Mulder and Scully will be returning for their 11th round of government conspiracy and alien activity.
 Foxtel announced on Wednesday that Season 11 of The X-Files will stream exclusively on Foxtel when it arrives January 2018.

 While The X-Files has had a long run and amassed a huge cult following of sci-fi nuts over its 24-year run, last year's long-awaited tenth season had a fairly cold reception from longtime fans.
 With that said, let's hope the show-runners have learned a thing or two since then because we'd love to see Mulder and Scully back in form.

 HBO programming video shows off Westworld Season 2 and so much more

 HBO's annual programming video has been released and as usual, it's revealed some never-before-seen footage of the TV giant's upcoming shows.
 Most notably, we get a look at the most rootin'-tootin' androids in the West, Dolores Abernathy and Maeve Millay, in a very short tease for Westworld's second season.
 Thank the heavens, there's also a short glimpse of Jeffrey Wright's Bernard Lowe because we weren't too sure about his fate by the end of season one.

 The reel also shows off some truly exciting new shows, like the adaptations of Gillian Flynn's Sharp Objects with Amy Adams, and Ray Bradbury's Fahrenheit 451 with Michael B. Jordan.
 Check it out below.

-Watch Westworld with a two-week free trial from Foxtel Now
+Watch now your favorite episodes of Westworld with Foxtel Now from Foxtel Now

 Plus get on-demand access to a wide range of other popular TV shows and movies.View details